Cruise tourism in Greece may drop as high as 30% in 2017 compared to 2016, according to SETE (Greek Tourism Confederation).

 Stylianopoulos said that he recently participated in the Seatrade Cruise Med conference as a speaker and a workshop of the Cruise Lines International Association (CLIA) held in Tenerife.
 He said that this year’s double-digit increase in the number of cruise passengers is purely coincidental, and is due to the problems encountered by Turkey after the coup attempt and resulted in a transfer of services to Greece.

-However, this will turn into a problem for 2017.
-This is because many Turkish destinations are cancelled, and since many of the Greek destinations were transfer points to Turkey, the Greek destinations are cancelled as well.
+However, this will turn into a problem for 2017 as many Turkish destinations are cancelled.
+Since many Greek destinations were transfer points to Turkey, the Greek destinations are cancelled as well.
 This will affect hotels, shops, catering services transport and trade in Greek ports and lead to significant public revenue losses.